Battle of Steppes: Cause

-The battle
+Battle

 The two parties agreed to deliver battle in the plain of Steppes (Steps).
-Henry aligned his army, in three battalions, on the higher ground with the sun in their backs.
+Henry aligned his army, in three battalions, on the higher ground with the sun on their backs.
 He also gave his armour to one of his knights, Henry of Huldenberg, to avoid being targeted during the battle.
 Hugh placed the Louis on the right flank with the Duke of Limburg in the center, while Hugh occupied the left flank.

 Louis attacked first, drawing the Brabantine re-enforcements to the right wing.
 Then the rest of the Liège army attacked the weakened left and center.
 Overwhelmed by the all out charge, the Brabantine army broke and ran.
 Henry of Huldenberg, the knight in the armour of Duke Henry, was killed.

 The Liège militia army, eager on revenge for the destruction in their lands, butchered the Brabantine infantry.
 They pursued the fleeing army for several kilometers, killing everyone they could.
 The wounded were savagely mutilated and no quarter was given.